qxqxia/ft_containers/README.md

 ### vector
   - std::allocator
   - the inner data structure
-  - The difference between vector and map iterator
+  - the difference between vector and map iterator
   ```
       vector: random_access_iterator;
       map:    bidirectional_iterator;
   ```

   - use of friend keyword